bahtiyartan/troia/docs/15Datatypes.rst

 Although there is not any other distinctive feature between STRINGBUILDER and STRING, it is not recommended to use STRINGBUILDER type instead of STRING on regular string opreations except string concateantion.

 Both STRING and STRINGBUILDER types don't have hard-coded maximum length.

+Single quote (') is used to limit hardcode strings.

 Table